Ronnie Starling: Sheffield Wednesday

 Starling was signed by Bob Brown but within a year Billy Walker was in charge.
 Walker made Starling club captain and played him in a central midfield role prompting him to produce the best football of his career.
 He played for The Owls for four-and-a-half years, as Wednesday finished third in Division One two seasons running and captained their 1935 FA Cup-winning team.
 He also played as Wednesday won the 1935 FA Charity Shield.
 In April 1933, he won his first England cap, playing as inside right in the 2–1 defeat by Scotland.
 As Wednesday struggled near the bottom of Division One, Starling joined Aston Villa for £6,900 on 6 January 1937, just a day after they had rejected a huge bid for Jackie Robinson from Arsenal.
 In total he played 176 league matches for Wednesday scoring 31 goals, and appeared in 17 FA Cup matches without scoring.

 Aston Villa

 Starling was a prominent member of Villa's 1937–38 side which won promotion to Division One.
 During his time with Villa he made his second England appearance on 17 April 1937, also against Scotland, as inside left in the 3–1 defeat.

+In his one season at Villa Park, he scored fourteen goals in 29 league appearances.
+Starling's career was interrupted by the outbreak of World War II.
+In September 1939, he played in Aston Villa's last pre-war game, a 1–0 defeat at Derby County.
+On 4th September the Government announced a ban on Sport to prevent crowds gathering.
+Villa's League match away to Wolves was one of over thirty mid-week League fixtures called-off.
+Villa Park found itself in an evacuation district designated under the British Government's civilian evacuation scheme.
+The Police Chief Constable of Birmingham, Cecil Moriarty, intimated that he would not sanction football matches within the city of Birmingham.
+The Football League's Scheme for War-time football proposed to limit gates to 8,000 in evacuation areas.
+With their large overheads, the directors of Aston Villa and Sunderland announced their intention to close down.
+The manager and players were paid off whilst Villa Park was commandeered by the War Office.
+Villa's players quickly found war-time employment.
+Starling became a constable in Birmingham City Police.

-He remained on the books at Villa Park throughout World War II winning the Football League North in 1944, although he did make guest appearances for Northampton Town, Walsall and Sheffield Wednesday during the conflict.
+Starling remained in contract with Aston Villa throughout World War II winning the Football League North in 1944, although he did make guest appearances for Northampton Town, Walsall and Sheffield Wednesday during the conflict.
 After the war he made single appearances in the League and FA Cup in 1946 before losing his place in the team and finally retiring in 1948, aged 39.